 Source: Shutterfly

 Why go to a new location to take your Christmas card photo when you can capture it in your own backyard?
-Give your Winter Wonderland card a homey feeling by creating a more natural scene of your family spending time together.
+Go with one of our snowflake Christmas cards and a homey, natural scene of your family spending time together.

 13. Home for the Holidays